IvanTardis/glutenFreePizza__ivang86_anastasial25_jiayingz16_tahmimh2/README.md

 Ensure that **Git** is installed on your machine.
 For help, refer to the following documentation: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-**Cloning the Project**
+### How to clone/install

-3. In terminal, clone the repository to your local machine:
+In terminal, clone the repository to your local machine:

 HTTPS METHOD (Recommended)